Can You Cut Rubber Matting to Size? UK Cutting Guide 2026

 Can You Cut Rubber Matting to Size?

 Yes — rubber matting can be cut to size using a sharp Stanley knife and metal straight edge.
 Score firmly along the marked line and make multiple passes until you cut through.
 For mats thicker than 10mm, flex at the score line to open the cut, then finish from the other side.
 A jigsaw with a rubber-cutting blade handles curves and complex shapes cleanly.
+With the right tools and technique, cutting rubber matting is a straightforward DIY task for most thicknesses.

 What Tools Do You Need to Cut Rubber Matting?